How to Create a Great Back to School Email

 In every marketer’s calendar, August is a school emailing season.
 From optics to printer ink suppliers, brands are looking for occasions to promote their offers in new ways.

-The products and services directly related to the occasion are
+The products and services directly related to back-to-school campaigns are

 - Clothing and uniform (for students and teachers);